Water Savvy Plants

 It can be controlled manually, or connected to an automatic controller to time the start and end of a cycle.
 You can even get weather monitoring systems that will switch off the system if there is going to be rain.

-Water retention products
+Use water retention products

 You can use water retention granules in flower beds when planting young plants.
 Water retentive products break the water-resistant layer of certain soils, draws the water deeper into the plant’s root zones and keep the soil moist for longer.